goldbergyoni/nodebestpractices/README.md

 ## ![✔] 1.1 Structure your solution by business components

 **TL;DR:** The root of a system should contain folders or repositories that represent reasonably sized business modules.
-Each component represents a product domain (i.e., bounded context), like user-component, order-component, etc. Each component has its own API, logic, and logical database.
+Each component represents a product domain (i.e., bounded context), like 'user-component', 'order-component', etc. Each component has its own API, logic, and logical database.
 What is the significant merit?
-With an autonomous component, every change is performed over a more granular and smaller scope - the mental overload, development friction, and deployment fear are much smaller and better.
+With an autonomous component, every change is performed over a granular and smaller scope - the mental overload, development friction, and deployment fear are much smaller and better.
 As a result, developers can move much faster.
 This does not necessarily demand physical separation and can be achieved using a Monorepo or with a multi-repo

 ```bash
 my-system